Table of Contents

 - Ensure your dog can always find his needs nearby at home–especially his food, water, and bed.

 - Bring him outdoors for his daily exercise–30 minutes to 1 hour should be enough.
 Keeping him physically active all the time is important.
 (Consider using doggy wheelchairs if your dog can't walk anymore.)

 - Of course, don't forget brain exercises!
 Puzzle toys, teaching them new tricks, or reinforcing old tricks should do the trick, too.

 - Keep a consistent daily routine–from waking them up to feeding time to playtime.
-This will help reduce their confusion and anxiety and may help them better sleep at night.
+This will help reduce their confusion and anxiety and may help them sleep better at night.

 - Keep the door or gate closed if your dog has the tendency to wander outside.
-Also, make sure he's microchipped or at least wearing a collar with his and your latest information like name and contact number.
+Also, make sure he's microchipped or at least wearing a collar with his and your latest information, like name and contact number.